Membership and Class Registration for 2021-2022

 - Please place one order per person.
 Do not combine orders.

-- Click on program names to read about them in more detail.
-If you want to select a program, add it to your shopping cart from either the class summary or the detail.
+- If you want to select a program, “Add to cart” from either the program button or the detail.
+You are adding to your shopping cart.

 - Review your shopping cart contents and total fees and adjust as needed by clicking on the Shopping Cart Total value.